YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 - add ortholog evidence rows
 - add mouse model evidence rows
 - add model phenotype evidence rows when available
-- let `rankMouseModels()` and `inferHumanDisease()` return `doseInterpretResult`
+- let `rankMouseModels()` and `inferHumanDisease()` return `doseInterpretResult`;
+  explanation helpers consume these objects and do not rerun analysis
+- depend on the main roadmap's frozen disease ID mapping, model entity, MP-HPO mapping, release manifest, and provenance contracts
+- treat the canonical mouse-model target as a genotype- or allele-defined disease-model entity; phenotype profiles remain evidence linked to that target

 Acceptance criteria:

 - `rankMouseModels()` can expose evidence through `evidence()`
 - `inferHumanDisease()` can expose ortholog and model support
-- `interpretDisease(..., analysis = "both")` can combine disease and model evidence
+- `interpretDisease(..., target = "both")` can combine disease and model evidence
 - score components remain visible rather than collapsed into a black-box rank
-- negated phenotypes and held-out disease-model annotations cannot appear as positive evidence
+- negated phenotypes cannot appear as positive evidence
+- benchmark fixtures show that held-out labels and all evidence derived from the same provenance chain are absent from discovery features
+- low phenotype-mapping coverage produces an unavailable component, not zero

 ### Phase 5: LLM explanation through `aisdk`